<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 • Smoking and/or drinking

-In addition to sharing information on risk factors, employers can also provide detailed resources listing specific physical symptoms to be aware of in the early detection of breast cancer.
+In addition to sharing information on risk factors, consider dedicating one section of your employee wellness portal to highlighting specific physical symptoms to be aware of in the early detection of breast cancer.
 While lumps in breast tissue are some of the most common signs, there are many other symptoms that often go undetected, including:

 • Swelling without a defined lump